 Autumn has arrived and it is the perfect time for an excursion to the Greek mountains.
 The colours are wonderful and nature is preparing for the arrival of winter.
 In this article we are going to make a one-day road trip to Elati, Pertouli and the surrounding area on mountain Koziakas.
 We set as our starting and finishing point the city of Trikala and will try to present you this unique place, which has been named by some the “Greek Alps”.
 The total length of the trip is 160 km and quite easy to be done in one day.

 We continue our trip and after just 13 km we make our next stop to the well-known Elati.
-Built 938 meters above sea level, this is the biggest village of the area.
-It has been touristically developed since the 1950s and you could find here many hotels, guest houses, restaurants, cafe and shops.
+Built 938 meters above sea level, this is the biggest village in the area.
+It has been touristically developed since the 1950s and you could find here many hotels, guest houses, restaurants, cafes and shops.
 The village retains its authentic atmosphere and is a welcoming place.
-The place is perfect for walking in its cobbled streets and shopping various local products.
-On the mountain above the village you will see the Red Rock, a huge red rock formation, which almost hangs above the village and is quite spectacular.
+The place is perfect for walking in its cobbled streets and shopping for various local products.
+On the mountain above the village, you will see the Red Rock, a huge red rock formation, which almost hangs above the village and is quite spectacular.

 Finally 16 km after Elati and after crossing the meadows, we arrive at Pertouli, the next stop of our trip.
-Pertouli is a picturesque village, built on a slope with fantastic view of the surrounding mountains.
+Pertouli is a picturesque village, built on a slope with a fantastic view of the surrounding mountains.
 The village in the course of time has been destroyed many times.
 The last one was in 1943 when it was burnt to the ground by the Nazis.
-After the war the inhabitants built again the village and involved in lumbering.
-At the center of the village, we see the imposing Archontiko Chatzigaki, a magnificent tower built in 1890 by Swiss architects for Chatzigaki family.
-It had hosted many politicians, member of royal families and other famous personalities, until it was destroyed in 1943.
+After the war, the inhabitants built again the village and were involved in lumbering.
+At the center of the village, we see the imposing Archontiko Chatzigaki, a magnificent tower built in 1890 by Swiss architects for the Chatzigaki family.
+It had hosted many politicians, members of royal families and other famous personalities until it was destroyed in 1943.
 Nowadays it has been restored and operates as a hotel.
-Apart from Archontiko Chatzidaki, Pertouli has other guest houses and restaurants, and it is a perfect place for a weekend in the mountains.
+Apart from Archontiko Chatzidaki, Pertouli has other guesthouses and restaurants, and it is a perfect place for a weekend in the mountains.

-Leaving Agia Paraskevi our journey takes a new turn as we begin to descent the mountain and after a few kilometers the road follows the banks of Acheloos River.
-After totally 30 km we finally arrive to the next stop of our trip, a place called Tripotama.
+Leaving Agia Paraskevi our journey takes a new turn as we begin to descend the mountain and after a few kilometres the road follows the banks of the Acheloos River.
+After a total of 30 km, we finally arrive at the next stop of our trip, a place called Tripotama.
 Here a smaller river, Skliniasotiko Rema meets Acheloos river.
 The confluence of the rivers gives the impression that three rivers are meeting at this point and this is why it is called Tripotama, which means three rivers.
 It is a place of unique natural beauty, deep in the mountains of Central Greece.

 (* Katouna Bridge photo is from the site www.krania.gr)